-‘An Englishman – in other words, the kind of man he imagined to embody all the perfections of the human race’: Naguib Mahfouz - Palace Walk.
+‘An Englishman – in other words, the kind of man he imagined to embody all the perfections of the human race’ -Palace Walk

-A novel which lends itself beautifully to the complex history of Egypt, this is a masterpiece by writer and Nobel Prize winner Naguib Mahfouz.
-The story is set amongst the chaos of the Egyptian revolution of 1919, and is witness to the British occupation of Egypt and Sudan in the wake of the British-ordered exile of revolutionary leader Saad Zaghlul, and numerous other members of the Wafd Party.
-Naguib Mahfouz himself witnessed this revolution, the major events of which took place on the very street in which he resided.
-He is the first, and to date, the only Arab writer to win the Nobel Prize for literature.
+A novel which lends itself beautifully to the complex history of Egypt, this is a masterpiece by writer and Nobel Prize-winner Naguib Mahfouz.
+Set amongst the chaos of the Egyptian revolution of 1919, the story chronicles the British occupation of Egypt and Sudan in the wake of the British-ordered exile of revolutionary leader Saad Zaghlul, and numerous other members of the Wafd Party.
+Mahfouz himself witnessed this revolution, the major events of which took place on the very street in which he resided.
+He is the first – and to date, only – Arab writer to win the Nobel Prize in Literature.
 This man’s very influence saw the rise of national fiction, at a time in which novels were unknown in Arabic literature, having been shunned to the ranks of popular culture.

-This cleverly written novel is about the structure of the family unit, the role of the patriarch and matriarch within that unit, and the political repercussions that ensue as barriers are broken and roles become reversed over time.
+This cleverly-written novel is about the structure of the family unit, the role of the patriarch and matriarch, and the political repercussions that ensue as barriers are broken and roles become reversed over time.
 This is a political allegory, adopting the Jawad family structure to mirror the political ramifications and urban culture of a life in twentieth century Egypt.
 Ahmad Abd al-Jawad is the epitome of the Egyptian patriarch, a nostalgic and somewhat inspirational character, allegedly based on Mahfouz’s own father figure.

 We are constantly at odds with the gender balance in this story; the seeds for the downfall of the patriarch are planted early on, with Abd al Jawad’s own son Yasin catching him in his lewd, sexualised environment of alcohol, music and women.
 This subversion of patriarchal dominance continues with his second son, Fahmy who refuses to sever his links with the patriotic movement, leading ultimately to his untimely and tragic death at the end of the first Part.
 The youngest of the sons, Kamal, continues in this disobedience to his father’s wishes when he opts to follow the path of an academic, a leader in education and enlightenment, whilst his father insists on him following the path of a lawyer, a reputable career path for his son.
 Contrastingly, the role of the mother, Amina, grows in strength as the narrative develops.
 The loyalty held by the children for their mother is made unmistakably clear from the outset of the novel, in their plot to demand the return of Amina after she is banned from the household, for visiting the shrine of al-Husayn, a formidable act of disobedience to her husband.